shabin5785/Golang_notes/Go_3.md

 scaleP(3) // then (6, 12)
 scaleP(10) // then (60, 120)

--Method values are useful when a package’s API cal ls for a function value, and the client’s desired behavior for that function is to cal l a met hod on a specific receiver.
+-**Method values** are useful when a package’s API cal ls for a function value, and the client’s desired behavior for that function is to cal l a met hod on a specific receiver.

+-Related to the method value is the **method expression**.
+When cal ling a met hod, as opposed to an ordinar y function, we must supply the receiver in a speci al way using the selec tor syntax.
+A method expression, written T.f or (*T).f where T is a typ e, yields a function value with a regular first parameter tak ing the place of the receiver, so it can be cal le d in the usual way.